wx-chevalier/Awesome-Lists-and-CheatSheets/02.Frontend/01.Web/Framework/React/React-Syntax-List.md

 ## Form | 表单

-- [2017-Some Thoughts On Forms in React](https://parg.co/bIR): There are a number of viable approaches to solve aforementioned situations when it comes forms in React land.
-Without getting too specific, let’s just think about those approaches from a high level perspective.

 - [2017-Automagically manage React forms state and automatic validation with MobX](https://medium.com/@foxhound87/automagically-manage-react-forms-state-with-mobx-and-automatic-validation-2b00a32b9769)

 - [2018-An imperative guide to forms in React](https://blog.logrocket.com/an-imperative-guide-to-forms-in-react-927d9670170a?source=linkShare-fe48c4221a4c-1519391172): in this tutorial, I will explain how React deals with forms and events.